lancenacabuan/Shaliah/README.md

-So, from a Second Temple perspective: - **Biblical Unitarianism** would seem a safer fit: It keeps Jesus as a (even if exalted) human messianic agent, akin to categories Jews had (prophet, king, maybe even a translated saint like Enoch–though mainstream Jews didn\'t worship Enoch). - **Trinitarian Christology** pushed the envelope of Jewish categories–effectively, it forced a rethinking of monotheism.
+So, from a Second Temple perspective: - **Biblical Unitarianism** would seem a safer fit: It keeps Jesus as a (even if exalted) human messianic agent, akin to categories Jews had (prophet, king, maybe even a translated saint like Enoch – though mainstream Jews didn\'t worship Enoch). - **Trinitarian Christology** pushed the envelope of Jewish categories – effectively, it forced a rethinking of monotheism.
 Early Jewish Christians found themselves affirming Jesus in divine terms and thereby were making a claim that required either re-defining monotheism (as inclusive of Jesus) or being seen as bi-theistic by other Jews.